 In applying the policies set out in the Statement of Accounting Policies, the Authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in 2019/20 were:
+The critical judgements made in 2020/21 were:

-- There remains a high degree of uncertainty about future levels of Government funding for fire and rescue services.
-The level of uncertainty is now further increased by the unknown impact post-Brexit and the potential economic fallout of the Covid-19 pandemic.
-Additional short-term funding has been provided to assist the response to Covid-19, but the full longer-term impact is not yet known. - At this point in time the Authority does not believe that this uncertainty is sufficient to provide an indication that the assets of the Authority might be significantly impaired as a result of a need to close premises and/or reduce levels of service provision. - The Authority is working collaboratively with two other Fire and Rescue Authorities in the Networked Fire Services Partnership (NFSP), which provides a collaborative approach to the provision of fire control services.
+- ◆ There remains a degree of uncertainty about future levels of Government funding for fire and rescue services.
+The level of uncertainty has been increased by the Covid-19 pandemic.
+Although additional short-term funding has been provided to help to mitigate this uncertainty, the longer-term impact will not be clear for some time. - ◆ At this point in time the Authority does not believe that this uncertainty is sufficient to provide an indication that the assets of the Authority might be significantly impaired as a result of a need to close premises and/or reduce levels of service provision. - ◆ The Authority is working collaboratively with two other Fire and Rescue Authorities in the Networked Fire Services Partnership (NFSP), which provides a collaborative approach to the provision of fire control services.
 Each service has retained its own control room, but significant benefits are being gained from working together.
 The NFSP has been accounted for as a joint operation as each partner authority uses its own assets and other resources.
 The full financial effects of the NFSP are included within the accounts of each partner authority, with any revenue or expenses incurred in common being shared among the partners on an agreed basis.
 Further details are shown in Note 18.